wwlpublish/learn-m365-pr-auto-sync-back-test/learn-m365-pr/wwl/create-manage-teams/includes/08-archive-delete-restore-team.md

 > [!NOTE]
-> The cmdlet Remove-Team does not accept the DisplayName of an existing team, but only the GroupID.
+> The cmdlet ```Remove-Team``` does not accept the DisplayName of an existing team, but only the GroupID.
 You can pipe the output of Get-Team to Remove-Team, or you can write down the GroupID from the output of Get-Team and use it with Remove-Team.

 ## Restore a deleted team

-You may want to restore a deleted team if you deleted it accidentally.
+You may want to restore a deleted team if you delete it accidentally.